 Pleasure Principle

 How hard is it to quit drinking?
-How long you drink, how much you drink, and what kind of alcoholic beverages you consume impact your ability to quit.
-Your brain registers pleasure through the same processes whether you achieve it through drugs and alcohol, sex, or a great meal.
-It expresses pleasure with the release of dopamine in a cluster of nerve cells under the cerebral cortex.
+Or, how hard is it for an alcoholic to quit drinking?
+How long you drink, how much you drink, and what kind of alcoholic beverages you consume impact your ability to stop.
+Your brain registers pleasure through the same processes, whether you achieve it through drugs and alcohol, sex, or a great meal.
+It expresses pleasure with dopamine release in a cluster of nerve cells under the cerebral cortex.
 Thus, this is the pleasure center of the brain.

 Brain’s Reward Center

 Addictive drugs such as alcohol create a shortcut to the reward center in the brain.
-When dopamine floods through the pleasure center of the brain, the hippocampus creates memories tied to this sense of satisfaction.
+When dopamine floods through the brain’s pleasure center, the hippocampus creates memories tied to this sense of satisfaction.
 Finally, the amygdala develops a conditioned response to alcohol or drugs, and you begin to crave them more often.
 This is what makes it hard to break your addiction.

 Compulsion Takes Over

 Cravings contribute to addiction as compulsion takes over.
 Cravings can also lead to relapse even after you complete a recovery program.
 How hard is it to quit drinking?
-As one example, you might see a bottle of whiskey and the conditioned learning in your brain could cause you to relapse after years of sobriety.
+For example, you might see a bottle of whiskey, and the conditioned learning in your brain could cause you to relapse after years of sobriety.

 At Santé Center, you can benefit from effective alcohol addiction treatment programs.